James4Ever0/trinity/README.md

 ---
 Notes:

 - Immobility may cause fascial adhesions, hypertension, diabetes, peripheral neuralpathy.
-Massage may help with these issues.
+Exercise, stretching and massage may help with these issues.

 - The Trinity Workstation setup cannot replace professional medical help.
 Do not hesitate to seek for a doctor if your conditions are severe and uncontrollable on your own.